ashleetiw/genetic-algorithm-for-automatic-search-tuning/README.md

-# Search alogrithm - BFS, DFS, Astar
+#  Function search/generation using Genetic algorithm
-`.py`-This is an implementation of the Simple Genetic Algorithm.Given a list of genes and a fitness function, the algorithm starts from a random population and evolves it, generation after generation, until it has converged to a good solution.
+This is an implementation of the Simple Genetic Algorithm.Given a list of genes and a fitness function, the algorithm starts from a random population and evolves it, generation after generation, until it has converged to a good solution.

 ## Problem statement